juzailml98/ecg-identifier/README.md

 <li>week4:converting the raw signal and annotation into csv and txt file</li>
 <li>week5:learn html,css,javascrpt</li>
 <li>week6:website development</li>
-<li>week6:converting the ecg signal into grayscale images</li>
+<li>week6:converting the ecg signal into grayscale images,dividing of images into 5 super classes for training purposes</li>
-<li>week7,week8,week 9:training of the neural network and optimization of neural netowrk </li>
+<li>week7,week8,week 9:training of the neural network and optimization of neural network </li>
-<li>week 10,week 11:implementation of pan tompkins algorithm to detect r peaks</li>
+<li>week 10,week 11:implementation of pan tompkins algorithm to detect r peaks,testing of neurokit2 library</li>
-<li>week 12:setting up the website to take an ecg signal as input and output the results</li>
+<li>week 12:setting up a jupyter notebook for mid evaluation</li>